MRCIEU/rhds-tcga/readme.md

 ### Install pipeline dependencies: container option

 Alternatively, the analyses can be run from within a container, e.g. using Apptainer.

-Create an apptainer image as follows:
+Create an Apptainer image file `rhds-tcga-r.sif` as follows:

 ```
 apptainer build rhds-tcga-r.sif rhds-tcga-r.def
 ```

-*It is possible to start a shell prompt in the container by running the following:*
+Note that it is possible to obtain a shell prompt in the container by running the following:

 ```
-apptainer shell -B /tmp/rhds-tcga-files -B scripts:/pipeline/scripts rhds-tcga-r.sif
+apptainer shell -B [DATA FOLDER] -B [RESULTS FOLDER] -B scripts:/pipeline/scripts rhds-tcga-r.sif
 ```

 ### Install pipeline dependencies: cluster option